Configuring PE1RRR BBS for mail forwarding.

 Location: Mail Mgmt (HTTP interface)->Users

-Create the new user by filling out the “NEW” field with PE1RRR and clicking ADD.
+If PE1RRR does not already exist as a user on your system, create a new user by filling out the “NEW” field with PE1RRR and clicking ADD.

 Then click on the list of callsigns on the left hand side, PE1RRR should be there.
 Click it and you will be shown an empty New User edit form.